Looking for a homemade sanitizing spray? You can make your own DIY disinfectant spray with simple ingredients you already have in your home!

 DIY hydrogen peroxide disinfectant spray

-Do not regularly use undiluted hydrogen peroxide as a disinfectant on natural stone as regular use can damage the finish.
+Do not regularly use undiluted hydrogen peroxide as a sanitizer on natural stone as regular use can damage the finish.
 It’s better to use a rubbing alcohol solution on natural stone as it won’t damage the finish.

 RELATED POST: 53 Hydrogen peroxide hacks you need to know

-DIY chlorine bleach disinfectant spray
+DIY bleach-based disinfectant spray

 If you don’t like the smell of bleach, do not add any fragrance as it may react with the bleach.
 Air out the area by opening some windows for a few minutes.

-You will have to make a new diluted bleach solution each time you disinfect as bleach solutions are not effective after being mixed with water for over 24 hours.
+You will have to make a new diluted bleach solution each time you disinfect as bleach solutions are not effective after being mixed with water for over 24 hours. .
+Only make as much as you can use at a time.

 RELATED POST: 42 Dawn Dish Soap Uses You Never Thought Of

-DIY isopropyl alcohol disinfectant spray
+DIY disinfectant spray with alcohol

 If you choose to use isopropyl alcohol as your disinfectant, it’s best to use undiluted 70% strength alcohol.
 Rubbing alcohol is a good disinfectant as it kills organisms such as bacteria, fungi and many viruses.